 In this paper we have investigated, for the German economy, whether marginal employment (ME) acts as a stepping stone for unemployed people into regular employment or rather leads to dead-end jobs with little pay and a high degree of job insecurity, as critics claim.
-Using newly available register data from the Federal Employment Agency covering the period 1998 - 2005 and statistical matching techniques, we have analyzed differences in various labor market outcome variables between a treatment group of previously unemployed men who took up ME at the beginning of their unemployment spell and a control group of people who did not.
+Using newly available register data from the Federal Employment Agency covering the period 1998 - 2005 and statistical matching techniques, we have analyzed differences in various labour market outcome variables between a treatment group of previously unemployed men who took up ME at the beginning of their unemployment spell and a control group of people who did not.

 Our empirical results show that, although ME does not significantly increase the treatment group's chance to gain regular employment during an outcome period of at least three years, it reduces future unemployment and, on average, slightly increases cumulated future earnings of the treatment group relative to the control group.
 The treatment effect on future unemployment is substantial in both west and east Germany: During the three-years' outcome period the total duration of unemployment experienced by the treatment group is reduced by about 9 months, on average, relative to the control group.
-For older people, unemployment treatment effects are almost twice as large as those obtained for the treatment group as a whole, amounting to a reduction in the total duration of unemployment of about 1.3 years during the whole outcome period.
-Still, the cumulative treatment effect on earnings for older men is slightly negative in west Germany and only modestly positive in east Germany.
-From a policy perspective, our evaluation results suggest that exempting social security contributions may be effective in reducing unemployment, especially regarding older men who have been an important target group of recent 'active' labour market policy in Germany, see, e.g., Haan and Steiner (2006).
+For older people, unemployment treatment effects are almost twice as large as those obtained for the treatment group as a whole, part of Table (A3) in the Appendix.

-$^{10}$ We have used the estimated negative earnings differential in regular employment for older people, although it is not statistically significant.
+10We have used the estimated negative earnings differential in regular employment for older people, although it is not statistically significant.